James Blake (tennis): 2008

-2009–2013: Later years
+Later career

 2009

 Blake defeated Frank Dancevic in the first round of the Australian Open.
 His success continued in the second round after deposing of Frenchman Sébastien de Chaunac in a match laden with spectator noise and bad line calls.
 Blake went on to face the 18th seed, Igor Andreev, in the third round and beat him.
 He lost in the fourth round in straight sets to the 2008 runner-up Jo-Wilfried Tsonga.

 At the 2009 Estoril Open Blake advanced to his first clay-court final on European soil, after beating second seed and former Estoril Open champion Nikolay Davydenko in a rain-interrupted semi-final that was carried over due to bad light.
 Blake was defeated by Spain's Albert Montañés later that day in the finals.
 The 28-year-old Montanes saved two match points at 4–5 in the second set and fought back to beat fourth-seeded Blake in two hours and 14 minutes.

 At the Aegon Championships at Queen's Club, Blake defeated Ivan Ljubičić, Sam Querrey, and Mikhail Youzhny to reach the semi-finals.
 He then reached the final after Andy Roddick retired with an ankle injury in the first set when the score was tied at 4 games all.
 He then went on to lose in the final to Andy Murray.
 After being eliminated in the first round of the singles, Blake partnered with compatriot Mardy Fish at the Wimbledon Men's Doubles.
 The Americans advanced to the semi-finals where they lost to defending champions Daniel Nestor and Nenad Zimonjić despite winning the first two sets.

 Following a 3rd round loss at the 2009 US Open to Spain's Tommy Robredo, Blake split with longtime coach Brian Barker.
 He was replaced by Kelly Jones.